nabla-squared/laplacian.generator/README.md

 Laplacian generator allows to use the subset of Handlebars markups in file path.
 Any portions enclosed by curly braces ({...}) are evaluated by the Handlebars template engine while generating.

-In this case, add the following directory including.
+In this case, add the following directory.

 ```console
 $ mkdir -p template/\{hyphen\ presentation.title\}